 Windows Server 2019 In-place Upgrade

 As another part of my series for Windows Server 2019, this blog post covers the in-place upgrade feature.
 The in-place upgrade allows you to upgrade your existing LTSC versions of Windows Server 2012 R2 or Windows Server 2016 servers to Windows Server 2019.
-Windows Server 2019 In-place Upgrade allows businesses to update to the latest version quickly.
-Especially, if you have servers which you might need to install some dependencies for the applications.
+Windows Server 2019 In-place Upgrade will enable businesses to update to the latest version quickly.
+Especially if you have servers which you might need to install some dependencies for the applications.
 I saw a lot of customers who not have documented their server installations and neither used infrastructure as code to deploy them.
 For these customers, it can be hard to upgrade to newer versions of Windows Server.
 With the Windows Server 2019 In-Place Upgrade feature, this should get a lot easier.
 Especially since Windows Server 2019 brings a lot of improvements.